Lampert-Wildflower House

 The Lampert-Wildflower House is a home in the U.S. city of Belvidere, Boone County, Illinois.
 The main, upright, portion of the house was constructed in 1838 and the wing section was added to the home during the 1860s.
-It passed through the hands of several owners until it was purchased by Phillip C. Lampert who is responsible for the wildflower covered lawn.
+It passed through the hands of several owners until it was purchased by Phillip C. Lampert who is responsible for the wildflower-covered lawn.
 The property contains five types of rare plants and is semi-wooded, shaded by 32 trees.
 The home is a distinct example of Upright and Wing construction, though it retains some elements of the Greek Revival style it was originally designed in.
-The wing section of the house features a front porch decorated with Gothic Revival and Queen Anne style elements.
+The wing section of the house features a front porch decorated with Gothic Revival and Queen Anne-style elements.
 The house was listed on the U.S. National Register of Historic Places for its architectural significance in 2005.

 History

 The original trio of property owners of the Lampert-Wildflower House site were, according to records, Aaron Whitney, Daniel H. Whitney and Dan Caswell.
 Seth S. Whitman, originally from Vermont, purchased the property in 1838 and constructed the house where he stayed until 1844.
 Whitman played an early, active role in the Belvidere community.
 He became the community's first resident pastor when he was named Reverend of Belvidere's first church, organized on July 24, 1836.
 He was also the first teacher at the city's first school in 1838, Newton Academy, located a few blocks from the Lampert-Wildflower House.
 By 1840, Whitman was named Belvidere's first postmaster as well as Boone County's first circuit clerk and recorder.
 In October 1846, Whitman stepped down as Reverend at the local church because of ill-health.
 He left the Belvidere area in June 1851 for the Baptist Church in Madison, Wisconsin; Whitman died there on January 2, 1852.

-From the years 1844 until 1853 the house was owned by several different individuals, including a Colonel Joel E. Walker.
+From the years 1844 until 1853 the house was owned by several different individuals, including Colonel Joel E. Walker.
 In 1853 the house was bought by Ezra May.
 May stayed in the home until 1886 and it was during his ownership that the house underwent the first of two significant alterations.
-During the 1860s May added the balloon framed wing section of the home; this section of the house rests upon a brick foundation.
+During the 1860s May added the balloon-framed wing section of the home; this section of the house rests upon a brick foundation.
 May was another prominent Belvidere citizen.
 May held office as "School Director," and "Town Trustee," and later owned a flour mill and served as president of a local bank.
 After 1886 the house was owned by a local educator, about whom little is known today, John Christian Zinzer.
 Zinzer owned the Lampert-Wildflower House until he sold it to a friend from Forreston, Illinois, Phillip C. Lampert on September 11, 1891.